 Merlin stared incredulously at him, “No one told us that.”

 “What client sent you?”

 “Victor Faltane.
 He was helping broker the treaty with Argeia and he can be a pretty decent guy to deal with.
-He helped me out of a tight spot on Earth about a year ago.”
+He helped me out of a tight spot on Earth not long ago.”

 Devon’s expression changed to disgust.
 “I never cared for him, myself,” the Kastan growled, knitting his brow at the thought.
 “Too much of a bleeding heart.”